Student Cover Letter

 What to include in a student cover letter?

-Much like a good CV, a well-structured cover letter aims to tailor in to a specific job.
+Beyond being a job requirement, a well-structured cover letter aims to complement your CV, providing deeper insight into your relevant skills, experience, and passion for the profession you're pursuing.
 Ensure you carefully plan your writing process and include only the relevant information, leaving out all unnecessary details.
 The structure of a cover letter is simple.
 See the essential information you could add to your cover letter below:

 • Introduction: Briefly introduce yourself and state why you are interested in the position.

-How to start a student cover letter
+1. How to start a student cover letter

 Your cover letter's introduction serves as a brief yet impactful overview of your relevant qualifications, referring back to your personal profile, also known as a personal statement, on a CV.
 Choose an eye-catching opening statement that draws your recruiter's interest, ensuring you create a solid first impression.
+Here's how to start your cover letter:

 • Contact information: Provide your name, address, date of application, phone number, and email at the top of your cover letter.